StackVista/stackstate-agent-integrations/stackstate_checks_dev/README.md

 $ pip install "stackstate-checks-dev[cli]"
 ```

-At this point there should be a working executable, stsdev, in your PATH.
+At this point there should be a working executable, checksdev, in your PATH.
 The help flag shortcut -h is available globally.

 [5]: https://github.com/StackVista/stackstate-agent
 [6]: https://pypi.org